auth0-training/auth0-training.github.io/README.md

 ## I can't connect my Auth0 tenant to the Auth0 Labs extension

 The Labs extension currently only works with public cloud Auth0 tenants registered from [Auth0.com](https://auth0.com/signup).
 Please ensure you have completed your registration process!
-If you do not, you will not have a tenant associated with your account and you will receive an Access Denied message when trying to connect to the Labs extension.
+If you do not, you will not have a tenant associated with your account and you will receive an Activation Denied message when trying to connect to the Labs extension.

 ## I can't create a new Auth0 tenant